molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 ---------------------------------------

-`Chem.Fragment`_ (see section `Representation of Molecule Substructures`_) implements the `Chem.MolecularGraph`_ interface and thus provides the same methods and properties as `Chem.Molecule`_ for accessing/processing the referenced `Chem.Atom`_ and `Chem.Bond`_ instances (see section `Basic Operations on Molecule Objects`_).
+`Chem.Fragment`_ (see section `Representation of Molecule Substructures`_) implements the `Chem.MolecularGraph`_ interface and thus provides the same methods and properties as class `Chem.Molecule`_ for accessing/processing the referenced `Chem.Atom`_ and `Chem.Bond`_ instances (see section `Basic Operations on Molecule Objects`_).
 In the following subsections therefore only those methods of `Chem.Fragment`_ will be treated that are not present in class `Chem.Molecule`_ or for some other reasons deserve a more closer